happyyqt/toll_calculator/README.md

 ## Usage

 To run the program, simply run the **main.py** file in your Python environment, or you can enter `python main.py` in terminal.
 The program will prompt you to enter the start and end interchange name of your trip.
-The program will then calculate the cost and distance of the trip, and display it on the screen.
+The program will then calculate the cost and distance of the trip, and display them on the screen.

 ## Unit test